Track-via-missile: Advantages

 It is also possible for the ground station to receive direct radar reflections from the target (rather than the data downloaded by the missile) and combine the two sources of information to generate the interception course.
-This adds an extra element of ECM resistance to the system.
+This adds an extra element of Electronic countermeasures resistance to the system.

 Disadvantages

 TVM also has some disadvantages.
 For example, the data link could potentially be jammed, which is not possible with an active homing or “fire and forget” missile.
 Additionally, this technique requires the ground-based radar to be active throughout the engagement, potentially aiding aircraft equipped with anti-radiation missiles as they attempt to detect and engage the SAM radar.
 Another potential disadvantage compared to active radar homing is that the missile must rely on the ground-based radar for guidance, so if the target is able to put an obstacle between itself and the fixed radar system (e.g. a hill), or if it manages to get outside of the radar's tracking envelope (e.g., fly outside of the tracking “fan” of a PATRIOT radar, or fly outside the effective range of another system) then the missile will not be able to detect reflected radiation from the target and thus will be unable to continue the engagement.